 As an Association Edmund Rice School, MacKillop Catholic College offers students the opportunity to get involved with the Edmund Rice Camps Network in Tasmania.
 Based on the charism of Blessed Edmund Rice, Camps provide young people with experiences they may not otherwise have.
 MacKillop students are mentored into leading a participant on a camp.
 The participants involved in our programs are aged between 8 – 15 years and come from a variety of backgrounds and locations around Tasmania.
 Each participant is paired with a young adult leader, promoting positive interaction, as well as the opportunity for the development of friendship and trust.
 Participants and leaders come away from our programs feeling motivated, having learned a little about themselves, about people and about life.

 Witness, transformation and contribution are the fundamental cornerstones of any Immersion experience.
 In the footsteps of the Australian Josephite Sisters, Year 10 MacKillop Catholic College students have been travelling to Timor for five years.
-This opportunity, when travel is permitted, will extend to be Years 10 - 12.
+This opportunity has been extended to Years 10 - 12.

 Catholic Mission leads the Immersion to remote communities where students immerse themselves in the life of the Timorese.
 Students teach in a primary school, meet students their own age in the SOLS schools and help minister to others within the Parish.
 MacKillop has a well-established relationship with Mary MacKillop International, and all fundraising goes to their Teacher Training Programs.